 Vietnamese are still relying heavily on traditional teaching materials which might not be updated with relevant real-life knowledge.
-But I believe that there are different ways to learn, not just from school, but also from practical experience.
+But I believe that there are different ways

 There are many successful individuals who are self-taught and didn’t go through the traditional education system: businessmen running multi-million dollar companies without an MBA degree, coding wizards who didn’t bother with a computer science diploma or successful athletes who skipped sports academies.